-APQA is responsible for quarantine and sanitary control of animal and plant products with the goal of "Improving the Animal Disease Quarantine System and Securing the Safety of Agriculture and Livestock Products."
-APQA is responsible for preventing the introduction of harmful weeds, pests and diseases originating from imported plants, fruits and vegetables.
+APQA is responsible for quarantine and sanitary control of animal and plant products with the goal of "Improving the Animal Disease Quarantine System and Securing the Safety of Agriculture and

+Livestock Products."
+APQA is responsible for preventing the introduction of harmful pests and diseases originating from imported plant and plant products.
 The agency's organization chart (English) shows the various subdivisions and their respective areas of responsibility.

-The National Agricultural Product Quality Management Service (NAQS) is responsible for setting quality standards and grades for agricultural products, enforcing country of origin marks, and enforcing organic labeling for fresh fruits, vegetables, grains, and processed food products in the marketplace.
-They also provide organic certifier accreditation for both non-processed organic produce and processed organic products, and organic certification for unprocessed organic produce.
+NAQS overseas quality standards and grades for agricultural products, enforcing country of origin marks, and enforcing organic labeling for fresh fruits, vegetables, grains, and processed food products in the marketplace.
+They also provide organic certifier accreditation for both non-processed organic produce and processed organic products.
 In addition, NAQS determines organic equivalency with foreign countries.